E for Explosion

-E for Explosion are an American alternative rock/shoegazing band formed by former JamisonParker singer Jamison Covington after the group's breakup in 2005.
+E for Explosion is an American alternative rock/shoegazing band formed by former JamisonParker singer Jamison Covington after the group's breakup in 2005.
 The only two constant members of the band were Covington (vocals, guitar) and his wife, Dai Britain Covington (keyboards).
 After undergoing a hiatus in 2013, the band self-released two EPs in 2020.

+Beginning in 2012, Jamison took on the role of composer contributing instrumental and artist tracks to various television shows across networks such as MTV, E!, Bravo, VH1, CMT and more.

 History

+Formation & Debut Release (2005-2008)

 The band formed upon the breakup of JamisonParker and was originally called Dance With The Dead, this was strictly a solo project of Covington.
 Covington would later change the name of the project to "Covington," and release a number of demos under that moniker.
 He then recruited touring musicians and began playing under the name "E For Explosion," a name chosen because of Covington's admiration of science fiction writer Ray Bradbury.
 After the band released an EP, they were signed to Eyeball Records and released their debut album Reinventing the Heartbeat on May 20, 2008.
 The album was produced by Dave Trumfio.

+Post-Debut Album & Independent Releases (2009-2013)

 The group released a new demo titled "Blankets and Blonde Hair" on February 23, 2009.
 A second demo was released on March 9, 2009, titled "This is Goodbye."
-Both have been removed from the group's Myspace player.
+Both were removed from the group's Myspace player.

 On September 29, 2009, Covington announced through Myspace that E For Explosion would be releasing a 5-song acoustic EP "soon", consisting of "all new unheard, unperformed and unreleased songs".
 The EP would be titled Why Do I Keep Hitting Myself With a Hammer?
 'Cause It Feels So Good When I Stop...
-It was later announced that the EP was to be released sometime in March 2010.
-The track listing was as follows:
+It was later announced that the EP would be released sometime in March 2010.
+The track listing included: